Parents & Friends

 The P&F meets on the third and seventh week on the Tuesday of each school term to plan fundraising events and to discuss relevant issues.
 The P&F have provided many resources for the students over a long period of time.

-Authentic and effective partnerships between the school and parents and carers are vital to the success of our educational venture.
 Our home-school relationships are grounded in mutual respect, care, and concern for the growth and development of every child at the school.
-Engagement takes on many forms that range from participating at school events, connecting with learning and ensuring excellent communication.

-There are many opportunities for parents to be involved in their child’s school life.
-These could be through membership of the Parent Assembly, organising events with class parents, volunteering to help in the canteen and classrooms, or undertaking Learning Journeys where the students are asked to demonstrate their leanings to their parents.
+There are many opportunities for families to engage in their child’s school life.
+These could be opportunites to visit your child's classroom and be involved in their learning, membership of the Parent Assembly, organising events with class parents, volunteering to help in the canteen and classrooms.

 Each year the school offers a parent engagement program based upon an identified Key Learning Area of interest or need.
 In 2019 the program was Mathematics.
-In 2021 there will be two parent workshops on writing.
+In 2021 there were family workshops on writing.
 The engagement program entails an interactive and non-threatening workshop where parents work with their own child.
-The programs aim to provide parents with skills to identify opportunities around the home where they can assist and engage with their child in the area of writing.
-As each program is delivered, the parents become more familiar with the pedagogy of the school and more confident in engaging with their child’s learning.
+As each program is delivered, families become more familiar with the way the school teaches each subject and more confident in engaging with their child’s learning.

 P & F Constitution

 St Joseph’s Primary School Parents and Friends Association

 This Association shall be known as the “St Joseph’s Primary School, South Grafton Parents’ and Friends’ Association” and shall be referred to in this Constitution as “The Association”.